binocarlos/passport-service-gui/README.md

 A full 2 tabbed form with login and register options.

+ * page - the current page the user is viewing
+ * changePage - a function to run when the form tab is changed
+ * onRegister - a function to run when the user has registered
+ * onLogin - a function to run when the user has logged in
  * styles - an object with styles that are used for the tabs
    * formwrapper - the div that wraps the login and register forms
+   * registerformwrapper - extra styles just for the register form
+   * loginformwrapper - extra styles just for the login form

 #### LoginForm

 A single tabbed form with just the login option.

+ * onLogin - a function to run when the user has logged in

 #### RegisterForm

 A single tabbed form with just the register option.

+ * onRegister - a function to run when the user has registered

 ## UserLoader